 This group is above all distinguished by its quality, its relevance and commitment to the challenges we face in and around our cities, and their great diversity.
 Spanning all continents, disciplines and ages, from distinguished elder statesmen to energetic young people just a few years out of school but already actively involved with these challenges in the field.
 The present and the future.
 And a good (but not good enough) number of highly qualified women leading the way with their work and vision.
 It is our hope that this easy framework of collaboration and eventual exchange will not only profit from their energy, experience and counsel, but that it will also possibly stimulate us all to think more about sharing — the only path to achieve a sustainable planet.
 And oh yes, we understand full well that it will not be easy.

 One last defining point that needs to be made about almost all of the members of this group — most of whom I have known for a number of years — and that is that they are not narrow specialists.
 Their competence spans many fields and types of activities, and beyond that they share the characteristic of continuing commitment and great stamina.
-They have not taken the easy road, so it takes not just brains, energy and a nice idea, but also the capacity to rise to the challenge again and again, without losing the freshness of their thinking and commitment.
-Ladies, Gentlemen, my hat is off, Chapeau.
+They have not taken the easy road, so it takes not just brains, energy and a nice idea, but also courage and the capacity to rise to the challenge again and again, without losing the freshness of their thinking and commitment.
+Ladies, Gentlemen, my hat is off to you, Chapeau!

 Advisory Council members – index (in progress)